Classification in Equilibrium: Structure of Optimal Decision Rules: Technical Appendix

-Inspection of \eqref{Eq:TildeWZeroesFOC} implies that, if $X$ and $Y_0$ are of different signs, then $\tilde{W}^\prime(s))$ and $X$ have identical signs.
-Accordingly, $\tilde{W}(s)$ is strictly monotonic in $s$ and possesses at most one zero.\\~\\ Similarly, inspection of \eqref{Eq:TildeWZeroesSOC} implies that, if the signs of $X$ and $Y_0$ are identical, then $\tilde{W}^{\prime\prime}(s)$ and $X$ have identical signs as well.
-Thus, $\tilde{W}(s)$ is either strictly concave or strictly convex in $s$.
-In this case $\tilde{W}(s)$ can possess at most two zeros.
-It follows that our original function, $W(s)$, can have at most two zeros. \\~\\ Finally, whether the optimal classifier, $\delta^*$, is a threshold rule or a two-cut rule depends on the values of the constants, $X, Y_0$ and $Y_\chi$ when evaluated at $\delta^*$, but $\delta$ must be either of the two, as was to be shown. \end{proof}
+Since the right hand side of Equation \ref{splittie} has a constant sign, the derivative of $\tilde{W}(s)$ can change sign at most once.
+Consequently, $\tilde{W}(s)$ has at most one ``turning point" and can cross the $x-$axis at most twice.
+As $\tilde{W}(s)$ was constructed to inherit the zeroes of our original function, $W(s)$, it follows that $W(s)$ can also have at most two zeros.

+Finally, whether the optimal classifier, $\delta^*$, is a threshold rule or a two-cut rule depends on the values of the constants, $X$, $Y_0$, and $Y_\chi$ when evaluated at $\delta^*$, but $\delta^*$ must be either of the two, as was to be shown.